reactome/release-qa-pipeline/README.md

 Deployment
 ----------

-Copy the project contents from the Build phase to the release staging server at `/usr/local/reactomes/Reactome/release-qa`.
+Copy `dist/release-qa-pipeline.tar.gz` to the release staging server and decompress it at `/usr/local/reactomes/Reactome/release-qa`.

 Usage